jwoloschuk/Getting-and-Cleaning-Data--Course-Project/README.md

 Describes the variables, the data, and any process to clean up the data

 #### Final_Tidy_Data.txt
-The exported final data text file produced from the r_analysis.R script
+The exported final data text file produced from the run_analysis.R script